Court-Ordered Service

 • Be at least 14 years old.
 Participants under the age of 18 must have a completed Parental Consent Form upon arrival.

-• Must provide a valid photo ID and court documents outlining case number(s) and charge(s).
+• You must provide a valid photo ID and court documents outlining case number(s) and charge(s).

 • If you come to orientation without the items listed above, you will need to leave and reschedule.